George II of Greece: World War I

 On 18 March [Old Style: 5 March] 1913, George's grandfather and the reigning king, George I, was assassinated while taking his daily walk in Thessaloniki.
 Crown Prince Constantine, whose popularity had grown due to Greece's successes in the First Balkan War, acceded to the throne as King Constantine I. George thus became the Crown Prince of Greece at age 23.
 In the early weeks of being crown prince, George and his family moved to their new residence, where George developed a close friendship with his uncle, Prince Christopher, who was only two years older than him.
 On 30 June [Old Style: 17 June] 1913, the Second Balkan War broke out between Bulgaria and its former allies, which included Greece.
-Relations between Greece and many of its Balkan allies grew during the war, notably with Romania, which paved the way towards the marriage between George and his future wife, Elisabeth of Romania, the daughter of King Ferdinand I and Queen Marie of Romania.
+Relations between Greece and many of its Balkan allies grew during the war, notably with Romania, which paved the way towards the marriage between George and Elisabeth, the daughter of King Ferdinand I and Queen Marie of Romania.
 When Greece and its allies won the war in August 1913, George and his family resumed their European trips.
 George accompanied his father on a state visit to Berlin and received the Order of the Red Eagle from his uncle, Wilhelm II, the German Kaiser.
 The following summer, George travelled to the United Kingdom with Christopher and was in London when he heard of the assassination of Archduke Franz Ferdinand of Austria on 28 June 1914.

 The assassination sparked the outbreak of World War I, in which Constantine wished to maintain Greece's neutrality.
 Constantine believed that Greece was unready to fight after its involvement in the Balkan Wars and also feared displeasing his brother-in-law, Wilhelm II.
 Opposition soon accused Constantine of supporting the Triple Alliance, made up of Germany, Austria-Hungary and Italy, and relations between him and Venizelos, who believed that Greece should side with the Triple Entente, made up of Great Britain, France and Russia, quickly deteriorated.
 The entire Greek government, supported by the French government, soon declared in October 1916 that siding with the Entente was their preferred option.
 Central Greece was occupied by the Western Allies, an extension of the Triple Entente, and a National Schism between supporters of Constantine and supporters of Venizelos broke out.
 Constantine refused to alter his opinion and his popularity heavily decreased.
 A fire in Tatoi Palace broke out on 14 July [Old Style: 1 July] 1916 and French agents were blamed for it.
 Multiple members of the royal family were close fatalities of it.
 Though George was not present at the time, his younger sister, Princess Katherine, who was only three years old, was carried into the palace woods for two kilometres to be saved.
 Between sixteen and eighteen people, made up of firefighters and palace staff, died.